 Letters 2 Meaning

 Letters 2 Meaning (L2M) assesses students’ letter identification, letter sound identification, word reading, word reading, spelling, and composition skills.
-Students begin the assessment depending on their grade level.
+Students begin the assessment on different tasks, depending on their grade level.
 The assessment items become more difficult as students answer correctly.
-Tasks include selecting sounds to build words, and selecting words to generate sentences.
+Tasks include selecting the correct letter by name or sound, selecting letters to build words, and selecting words to generate sentences.
 Like the Word Match Game, L2M is adaptive, can be administered monthly, and is ideal for progress monitoring.

 Reading 2 Comprehension